 Grand Central Park: From Camp to Master-planned Community

-From beloved Boy Scout camp to breathtaking master-planned community, the story of the 2,046-acre piece of pristine wilderness that would become Grand Central Park is one
+From beloved Boy Scout camp to breathtaking master-planned community, the story of the 2,046-acre piece of pristine wilderness that would become Grand Central Park

 intertwined with that of a wildcatter, marshmallows roasted over campfires and a developer dedicated to creating a place that honors the property’s natural resources and where homeowners and nature could co-exist in perfect harmony.